ryjen/the-fatherless/script-scenes.md

 ### **Scene 22 – Cult and Sael Decide**

-**Location:** Cult headquarters / outskirts of Rome **Action:**
+**Location:** Cult headquarters / outskirts of Aurelia **Action:**

-* The cult is weakened in public perception; their protests are limited by Roman authority.
+* The cult is weakened in public perception; their protests are limited by Aurelian authority.
 * The 3 kings, invested in peace and trade, will accept any resolution.
 * Maro pleads with Sael:
-  **Maro:** “Your sacrifice is the only way to show Rome its sin… and to honor the one God who gave you life.”
+  **Maro:** “Your sacrifice is the only way to show Aurelia its sin… and to honor the one God who gave you life.”
 * Sael, fully aware of his destiny, **accepts the role**, seeking to reconcile human cruelty with divine forgiveness.
   **Camera / Visuals:**
 * Close-up on Sael, determined yet serene.